Irfan Bakti Abu Salim

-Irfan Bakti Abu Salim is a Malaysian football coach, who is head coach of the Malaysia Premier League club Kuching City.
+Irfan Bakti Abu Salim is a Malaysian football coach, currently coaching the Malaysia A1 Semi-Pro League club Kelantan Red Warrior.

 Playing career

 He had played with Kelantan FA and ATM FA in 1970s.
 He also was in the Malaysia squad for the 1976 AFC Asian Cup in Tehran, Iran.

 Coaching career

 Beginnings

 He spent most of his early coaching days as a coach with the Football Association of Malaysia in Wisma FAM.
 He first worked as a state coach with the Negri Sembilan team, and later joined Penang FA and TMFC respectively.
 In 2007, he suddenly resigned from TMFC to coach an Indonesian team, Persipura Jayapura.
 He returned to Malaysian football in 2008, joining Perlis FA.
 He later left Perlis and joined Terengganu FA for the 2010/11 season.

 He was the head coach of Selangor FA from 2012 until his resignation in 2013.

 Felda

-Irfan was unveiled as new coach of Felda United FC in November 2013.
+Irfan was unveiled as new coach of Felda United in November 2013.

 With Felda, he guided them to the 2014 Malaysia FA Cup Final, where they lost 2–1 to Pahang, conceding goals at the last minute after leading for the long period of the game.
-Felda continued their revitalized season by performing well in that year's Malaysia Cup with a win against a strong Johor Darul Ta'zim F.C. team at rainy muddy pitch of MPS Stadium by 4–3, but lost in the second leg of the semi final.
+Felda continued their revitalized season by performing well in that year's Malaysia Cup with a win against a strong Johor Darul Ta'zim team at rainy muddy pitch of MPS Stadium by 4–3, but lost in the second leg of the semi-final.
 In the domestic campaign they finished second which saw only PDRM managed to prevented them from winning the Malaysia second tier division.

 In 2015, Felda finished the season in 5th placed and make it to semi final of Malaysia cup.

 In 2016, Felda ended the season as runners-up, their best position ever since inception.
 But Irfan left the team at the end of the season to take the head coach position of Terengganu for the second time.